 He must hold fast the faithful word which is in accordance with the teaching, that he may be able both to exhort in sound doctrine and to refute those who contradict (Titus 1:9).

 Paul has a word to those who are pastors and who aspire to be a pastor.
 If you cannot or will not “refute those who contradict” then you should not be a pastor.
-God does not want shepherds to be pugnacious and walking around all the time with a theological chip on their shoulder.
-But if you are the kind of person who always shrinks back from conflict—either because you’re afraid or because you don’t want to risk offending people or risk your chance at gathering a megachurch—if you always shrink back from the conflict that sound doctrine brings, then you are not qualified to be a pastor.
+God does not want shepherds to be pugnacious.
+No pastor should walk about with a theological chip on his shoulder just daring people to knock it off.
+Nevertheless, if you are the kind of person who always shrinks back from conflict—either because you’re afraid or because you don’t want to risk offending people or risk your chance at gathering a megachurch—if you always shrink back from the conflict that sound doctrine brings, then you are not qualified to be a pastor.
 As long as false teaching exists in the world, you must be willing to meet this challenge if you are to be a pastor.

 Confronting false teachers is not the responsibility of the pastor alone.
 The congregation has a role in this, which brings us to our third point.